 4. It's Hard to Avoid Excessive Portion Sizes

-Many foods come in sizes that are really too big for an individual and it can be easy to either over eat, or be forced to buy food that can eventually go to waste.
+Many foods come in sizes that are really too big for an individual.
+It can be easy to either over eat or be forced to buy food that can eventually go to waste.
 For example, when ordering food to be delivered, there is often a minimum charge for delivery, so you buy more than you really want.
 Likewise, when shopping in the grocery store, some foods are not packaged with individuals in mind.

 5. It Can Be Socially Intimidating

 Eating on your own in a public situation, such as a restaurant or bar can be intimidating, particularly for women.
 There may be places that you have to rule out because they don't seem suited to solo diners.

 Alternatively, you can end up eating at the bar more often when you eat individually, where random drinkers and strangers feel entitled to talk to you, whether you like it or not.
 Even if you don't see eating alone as sad, or socially taboo, others may have different opinions.